 Choose where your super gets invested

-Trying to choose from our 13 investment options?
+Trying to choose an investment option?
 There’s a bit to consider, so here’s a 5-step guide to help you feel confident about your choice.

 Step 1.
 Get to know the basics

 New to investing?
 Read this page to get an idea of the basics.
 Then read the FAQs for more details or explanations of confusing terms.
 For even more information about how CareSuper invests, head over to our Investment Guide or Pension Guide PDS.

 Step 2.
 Decide how hands-on you want to be